SafeBigfoot65/CS-4337-Project-1/devlog.md

 # Date: 9/30/2025, # Time: 12:03 PM

 I just realized that the expression between infix to prefix was wrong, so I committed a fix to it, and also updated the main file as well (just changed the test case for MY USE ONLY)

+# Date: 10/2/2025, # Time: 9:07 PM

+I have finally the algorithm for evaluating prefix expressions.
+I also added a history that simply contains the list of previous results.
+My next goal is to implement the user interface.
+This part will be simple to do!
+It will just repeat the same old things (coversion, evaluation, etc) until the user types in "quit" to end it.
+I believe the only thing left after that will be adding the interactive and batch mode, but the professor has added code for that yet.
+For each file, I also added test cases, so that whenever I run it, I don't have to manually type the function call over and over again.
+They're mainly for my use, feel free to use it as you please!
+Until next time!